ayaahmed8520/ayaahmed8520/README.md

 <br>

 - I'm Aya Ahmed from Egypt.
-- Faculty of Science Graduate, Department of Computer Science and Pure Mathematics, Al-Azhar University.
+- Faculty of Science, Pure Mathematics and Computer Science Department, Al-Azhar University.
 - Currently, I'm Learning Mobile application development.
 - I also like JAVA and I'm exploring Front End development🐱‍💻.
 - I really enjoy learning Programming languages and frameworks.
 I also enjoy Implementing of designs.
 For This Moment I'm Still learning.

 <br>

-## 🛠  Technologies
+## 🛠  My Skills

 <a name="learning-now"></a>
 &nbsp; &nbsp;&nbsp;